thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/Exchange.md

 `Order E`

 ```
-Alice wants to sell 8 ASSETs at 1000 MATIC for each.
+Alice wants to sell 8 ASSETs at 1000 POL for each.
-Alice wants to get 8000 MATIC in total.
-The lower bound for the price is 1000 [MATIC/ASSET]
+Alice wants to get 8000 POL in total.
+The lower bound for the price is 1000 [POL/ASSET]
 ```

 `Order F`

 ```
-Bob wants to buy 6 ASSETs at 2000 MATIC each.
+Bob wants to buy 6 ASSETs at 2000 POL each.
-Bob is ready to spend 12000 MATIC for 6 ASSETs.
-The upper bound for the price is 2000 [MATIC/ASSET]
+Bob is ready to spend 12000 POL for 6 ASSETs.
+The upper bound for the price is 2000 [POL/ASSET]
 ```

-The equilibrium price must be between 1000 and 2000 MATIC for each ASSET.
+The equilibrium price must be between 1000 and 2000 POL for each ASSET.
 In the extreme cases:

-- Equilibrium price 1000 MATIC/ASSET: Bob buys 8 ASSETS at 1000 MATIC each,
+- Equilibrium price 1000 POL/ASSET: Bob buys 8 ASSETS at 1000 POL each, Alice
-  Alice gets 8000 MATIC and sells everything, Bob buys partially.
-Both sides are happy and Bob has an extra benefit because he is paying 1000 MATIC instead of 2000 MATIC each ASSET.
+  gets 8000 POL and sells everything, Bob buys partially.
+Both sides are happy and Bob has an extra benefit because he is paying 1000 POL instead of 2000 POL each ASSET.
 Bob gets more assets than expected.
-- Equilibrium price 2000 MATIC/ASSET: Bob buys 6 ASSETS at 2000 MATIC spending
+- Equilibrium price 2000 POL/ASSET: Bob buys 6 ASSETS at 2000 POL spending 12000
-  12000 MATIC and fully fill his order.
-Alice gets 12000 MATIC for 6 ASSETS filling partially his order.
-Both sides are happy, but, in this case Alice gets the benefit because she sells at 2000 MATIC each ASSET.
-Alice gets more MATIC than expected.
+  POL and fully fill his order.
+Alice gets 12000 POL for 6 ASSETS filling partially his order.
+Both sides are happy, but, in this case Alice gets the benefit because she sells at 2000 POL each ASSET.
+Alice gets more POL than expected.

 ### Custom recipients